a11yproject/a11yproject.com/CONTENT_STYLE_GUIDE.md

 ### Inline HTML

 Use HTML only when Markdown cannot accurately describe your content.
 Use relevant, semantic HTML elements and attributes.
-An example of this would be a video embed.
+Examples of this would be a video embed or a definition list.

 ## Important terms